 WATER Sources and Treatment

-Water as you probably know, is a survival priority that comes before food.
-In fact, it is an often reported fact that we cannot survive much longer than 3 days without it being replenished in our bodies.
+WATER is a survival priority.
+In fact, generally we cannot survive much longer than 3 days without it.
 A very small number of people have been known to survive for up to a week without water under special circumstances, but this has been a rare exception.

 Knowing this, one would think that WATER is a top priority for most preppers.
-The problem is, it often is not.
-It is often overlooked because we all have such ready access to it nearly everywhere we go.
-It comes out of our faucet, we can buy it in stores, it’s in lakes, rivers and streams, and it rains…
+Unfortunately, it often is not.
+It is often overlooked because most of us have such ready access to it nearly everywhere we go.
+It comes out of our faucet, we can buy it in stores, it’s in lakes, rivers and streams, and it rains (in most places)…

-Stop to think about it though, because there are situations where your access to fresh clean water could diminish or disappear.
-Here are a few notes about sources of water and treatment of water…
+Stop to think about it though, because there are situations where your access to fresh clean drinking water could diminish or disappear.
+Here are a few notes about sources of water and treatment of water:

 The following are some sources for water, and a few notes for each.